Contact

 Limited screening is effectivePossible legal issues

-Perhaps the biggest potential drawback to conducting a social media screening on a job candidate is that It could raise equal employment opportunity concerns in certain cases.
-When social media vetting becomes part of the candidate screening process, a case could be made that it might unfairly discount candidates who don’t have active social media presences.
-If an HR manager views a social media profile and notices that a candidate is African-American, might that affect the decision to interview, even subconciously?
-What if a candidate doesn’t have a social media footprint at all?
-Will that adversely affect their chances of being hired or even interviewed?
-A business lawyer may believe that it could.
+Perhaps the biggest potential drawback to conducting a social media screening on a job candidate is that it could raise equal employment opportunity concerns in certain cases.
+When social media vetting becomes part of the candidate screening process, a case could be made that it might unfairly discount candidates who don't have an active social media presence.

-Ultimately, social media research should be only a small part of the pre-screening process.
+Ultimately, social media research should only be a small part of pre-screening.
 HR professionals should be sure to conduct a thorough screening that includes a criminal background check and reference check to get the full picture of the applicant.
-Facebook and LinkedIn only give a glimpse at part of a candidate’s story.
-KRESS helps clients get the full picture.
-If you have a question about social media screening or need to implement a full pre-employment screening policy fast, contact the experts at KRESS today.
+Facebook and LinkedIn only give a glimpse at part of a candidate's story.

 Join our Newsletter